svrnm/agenticc/README.md

 Traditional compilers are stuck in the past, limited by deterministic parsing and static analysis. agenticc leverages the power of AI to understand intent, handle ambiguity, and adapt to new patterns.
 It's not just a compiler—it's an agentic evolution of software compilation.
 See our [comparison table](#-comparison) for details.

-### Can I use agenticc for my existing C projects?
+### Can I use agenticc for my existing projects?

-Absolutely! agenticc can compile any C code, and with its multi-language support, you can even mix in code from other languages.
+Absolutely! agenticc can compile any code, and with its multi-language support, you can even mix in code from other languages.
 Your existing projects will work, but they'll be agentic—which is objectively better. 🎉

 ### What happens if the LLM makes a mistake?